Zimperium/zScanMarketplace/README.md

-# `zscan-action`
+# `zimperium-zscan-action`

-The `zscan-action` delivers desc1, desc2, desc3 security analysis of iOS and Android apps coded in any language.
+The `zimperium-zscan-action` scans your mobile app binary (ios or android) and identifies the security, privacy, and compliance-related vulnerabilities.

 **Features**:

-- Feature 1
-- Feature 2
-- Feature 3
+- Identify risks and provide recommendations to mitigate the risk
+- Highlights the vulnerable code snippet
+- Lists the locations where the vulnerable code snippet was found
+- Integrates with GitHub Advanced Security (GHAS) to display issues and remediation information inside of GitHub code scanning alerts
+- Run scans for each merge or pull request

 ### Prerequisites

-- To use this action an active < account type > account is required.
-If you ***are not*** an existing Zimperium Platform customer, please [contact us](<contact url>).
+- To use this action an active Zimperium zSCAN account is required.
+If you are not an existing Zimperium zSCAN customer, please [contact us](<contact form url>) for a free trial of this feature.
-- An active GitHub account (cloud or on-prem) with an active Advanced Security feature
+- Requires either [GitHub Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) (GHAS) or a public repository in order to display issues and remediation information inside of GitHub code scanning alerts.

 ### GitHub Marketplace Setup (recommended)